 Movie Review: "Viral"

-When a girl at their school gets sick, from a parasitic virus, the town begins to go into panic, school is dismissed, and a curfew is put in place.
-When Emma, and Stacy's father goes to the airport to pick up their mother, the outbreak begins to reach uncontainable heights and the town is put under quarantine by the United States military.
+When a girl at their school gets sick from a parasitic virus, the town begins to go into panic, school is dismissed, and a curfew is put in place.
+When their father goes to the airport to pick up their mother, the outbreak begins to reach uncontrollable heights and the town is put under quarantine by the United States military.
 With their parents gone, the two girls are told to stay in the house to wait this thing out.
-Stacy has other plans, that certainly do not include staying couped up in the house with her sister, and so the madness begins.
+Stacy has other plans, however, that certainly do not include staying cooped up in the house with her sister, but venturing outside will bring nothing good.

 The Pros & Cons